slackapi/deno-slack-api/docs/triggers/webhook-triggers.md

 ### Context Data Availability
 Like other trigger types, webhook triggers have access to context data which can be used to fill the `inputs` parameter.
 Unlike other triggers, the context data available to a webhook trigger is not predetermined, and will depend on the information sent along with the webhook to activate the trigger.
-Whatever data comes in the HTTP body of the webhook curl is what is available in {{data}}.
-So a curl is made with {test: true} in the HTTP body, then you could grab that with {{data.test}}.
-But unlike other trigger types we don't know any of that in advance.
+Whatever data contained in the HTTP body of the webhook request is what will be available in `{{data}}`.
+So an HTTP request made with a body of `{"test": true}` would yield a context data object that could be referenced like `{{data.test}}`.
+Unlike other trigger types, we don't know any of that in advance as it is request-specific.

 ## Usage